gviga/gviga.github.io/_pages/about.md

   limit: 3
 ---

-I am a PhD researcher in Computer Science at the [University of Milano-Bicocca](https://www.unimib.it/), working at the intersection of **machine learning**, **geometric data processing**, and **computer graphics**.
+I am a PhD researcher in Computer Science at the [University of Milano-Bicocca](https://www.unimib.it/), working at the intersection of **machine learning** and **geometry processing**.

-My work focuses on developing neural architectures to understand and model maps between 3D shapes.
+My research focuses on developing neural architectures to understand and model correspondences between 3D shapes.
 I am passionate about leveraging artificial intelligence to enhance computational reasoning in geometry.
+Currently, I am visiting [LiX](https://www.lix.polytechnique.fr/) at École Polytechnique near Paris, where I explore how geometric reasoning can advance our understanding of neural architectures.

-Previously, I earned a Master’s degree in *Applied Mathematics* with honors and a Bachelor’s degree in *Mathematics* from the University of Milan.
-During my studies, I spent an exchange semester at the University of Twente.
+Previously, I earned a Master's degree in *Applied Mathematics* from the University of Milan.

+When I'm not working, you'll find me at the bar discussing politics but also enjoying the essentials of Italian life: food and footbal.

 ### Research Interests
 - Geometric Deep Learning
-- Shape Correspondence
+- Spectral Geometry
-- Computer Graphics
+- Machine Learning

----